dockerana/dockerana/README.md

 #### Initial setup :

-* disclaimer about logs & disk space (upstart will rotate/etc; but growth of backend, etc.)
+* Obligatory disclaimer about logs & disk space... upstart will rotate/etc; but growth of backend, will just keep going, if you fill your docker host things will be bad
-* assumes ipv4 only at this point
+* Everything in this setup assumes ipv4 only at this point (FIXME)

-Ubuntu 14.04 (assumes vanilla install w/ rsyslog, etc.):
+Instructions below are for Ubuntu 14.04, assuming a vanilla/patched install with rsyslog running.

 Official install from http://docs.docker.io/installation/ubuntulinux/#ubuntu-trusty-1404-lts-64-bit

 ```
 sudo apt-get update
-sudo apt-get install docker.io
+sudo apt-get install -y docker.io
 sudo ln -sf /usr/bin/docker.io /usr/local/bin/docker
 sudo sed -i '$acomplete -F _docker docker' /etc/bash_completion.d/docker.io
 ```